smartcontractkit/documentation/docs/chainlink-keepers/overview.md

 + `KeeperCompatible.sol`[(link)](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/KeeperCompatible.sol): Imports the following contracts:
   + `KeeperBase.sol`[(link)](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/KeeperBase.sol): Enables the use of the `cannotExecute` modifier.
 Import this contract if you need for this modifier.
 See the [`checkUpkeep` function](/docs/chainlink-keepers/compatible-contracts#checkupkeep-function) for details.
   + `KeeperCompatibleInterface.sol`[(link)](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/interfaces/KeeperCompatibleInterface.sol): The interface to be implemented in order to make your contract Keepers-compatible.
 Import this contract for type safety.
-+ `KeeperRegistry.sol`[(link)](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.7/KeeperRegistry.sol): The registry contract that tracks all registered Upkeeps and the Keepers that can perform them.
++ `KeeperRegistry.sol`[(link)](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/KeeperRegistry.sol): The registry contract that tracks all registered Upkeeps and the Keepers that can perform them.
-+ `UpkeepRegistrationRequests.sol`[(link)](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.7/UpkeepRegistrationRequests.sol): The registration contract that allows users to register and configure their Upkeep with the associated `KeeperRegistry` contract.
++ `KeeperRegistrar.sol`[(link)](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/KeeperRegistrar.sol): The Registrar contract coverns the registration of new Upkeeps on the associated `KeeperRegistry` contract.
+Users who want to register Upkeeps by directly calling the deployed contract have to call the Transfer-and-Call function on the respective ERC-677 LINK contract configured on the Registrar and ensure they pass the correct encoded function call and inputs.

 ## How it works